aaronsaray/aaronsaray.com/_posts/2009-03-11-why-the-boss-makes-you-make-a-list-or-proposal.markdown

 #### Don't forget it during a review

-During the performance review, make sure to take into account all of the hardwork the employee has done with writing lists and proposals.
+During the performance review, make sure to take into account all of the hard work the employee has done with writing lists and proposals.

 ### End Notes

 As you can see, I've come full circle.
 I've went from thinking it was BS busy work to seeing the actual case.
-I think, if this tool is used correctly, it can be very benefial to the end product.
+I think, if this tool is used correctly, it can be very beneficial to the end product.